codingpeasant/blocace/README.md

 ## Install

-### Compile on Linux/MacOS
+### Compile on Linux/macOS/Windows
-> Prerequisite: Go version: 1.12 or later
+> Prerequisite: Go version: 1.12 or later; GCC 5.1 or later.
+>
+> Windows may need to install [GCC](http://tdm-gcc.tdragon.net/download) if missing before installing the dependencies.
+Linux may also need to install gcc using the corresponding package management tool, like `yum install gcc` on RedHat or alike.

 Build and run with Go Modules
 ```bash